rh569/advent-of-code-2023/readme.md

 **--- Day 3: Gear Ratios ---**

 Enjoyed day 3, but didn't get to it until the 4th.
 Solution is fairly clean, but didn't get a huge amount of reuse between parts 1 and 2.

+**--- Day 4: Scratchcards ---**

+Lots of parsing again today - tackled it in one functional chain which wasn't very pretty.
+Might reach for regexp next time there's something similatr.
+Part 2 sounded like it was drifting towards some nasty recursion, but with the given limits was fairly straightworward.